whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 ***The Hall of Mirrors*** Players enter the room from the south, and see the complicated mirror puzzle before them.

 There are ice platforms (Blue squares) that allow the players to stand.
-The walls are thick solid ice, climbing equipment does not pierce them.
+The walls are smooth solid metal, climbing equipment does not pierce them.
 Below is rushing ice water.
 If a player falls in, they are swept quickly underwater, and out of the room to the south.
 They take bludgeoning damage, a level of exhaustion, and are spat out in a previous room.

 Light comes from the ceiling and centers on mirrors (Orange triangles) which bounce the light in a straight line across the room.
 They can be rotated 360 degrees, but not up and down.